 Below are some of the most popular sources from which you can mine long tail keyword suggestions.

 Google Suggest & Related Keywords

-In all probability, your competitor has been using long-tail keywords already, which makes your job a little easier.
-In order to leverage this, check out the keywords your competitor has targeted.
+Whether you're a seasoned blogger or are just learning how to start a blog, odds are your competitors are using long tail keywords already.
+You can use this to your advantage by checking out the keywords your competitors are targeting.
 You can find them in the meta tags in the source code, from keyword density checking tools, or from a general scan of the content on the website/blog of your competitor.